brandur/sorg/content/nanoglyphs/048-llms.md

 ## Confessions of a former skeptic (#skeptic)

 This is the first time I've written anything in detail about AI/LLMs.
 I figured that if you want to read about LLMs, you need only open any newspaper, magazine, or newsletter in existence and turn to the first page.
 The last few years saw the birth of a whole cottage industry of a hundred thousand newly minted AI experts.
-The world doesn't need any more LLM writers, and I was trying to avoid the subject.
+The world doesn't need any more LLM writers, so I was trying to avoid the subject.

 I avoided LLM use for a long time.
 Longer than most outside the tech industry, let alone in it.
 I gave in last year around the time Google added automatic Gemini answers to their search results.
 This wasn't something that was going away, so best to embrace it.